longbuibao/discord-bot/my-courses/ts-learning/more-on-design-patterns/notes/def.md

 # Notes on `interface`

 `interface` only specifies the properties name and respective types of some other class or some other object, `interface` doesn't actually make any claims about these methods doing the correct things.
-Keep in mind this
+Keep in mind this.

+# Abstract classes

+- Can't not be used to create an object directly.
+- Only use as a parent class.
+- The implemented methods can refer to other methods that don't actually exist yet.
+- Can make child classes promise to implement some other method

+# Interfaces vs Abstract classes

+`interface`

+> - Set up a contract between different classes.
+> - Use when we have very different objects that we want to work together (without a direct dependency between them).
+> - Promotes loose coupling (components are weakly associated with each other).

+`inheritance/Abstract class`

+> - Set up a contract between different classes.
+> - Use when we are trying to build up a definition of an object
+> - Strongly couples classes together

+**In general, we always want to first reach for interfaces as a solution to code reuse, unless we are in a scenario where we have some different objects that are very closely related**